davedew/afixia-theme-basic-bedrock/README.md

 If you do not have npm, you'll need to install [Node Js](https://nodejs.org/en/).

 In [basic_bedrock_build](basic_bedrock_build/) you will see the Laravel Mix setup.
 You should be able to use the following documentation from [laravel-mix/docs/cli.md](https://github.com/laravel-mix/laravel-mix/blob/master/docs/cli.md).

+**Note:** The package.json was created from my environment.
+You might want to start over from your own.
+You can do so with the following:

+Remove the **package.json**, **package-lock.json** (if exists), and the **node_modules** (if exists) folder and start over with the following:

+I’m referencing Laravel Mix’s docs here: [https://github.com/laravel-mix/laravel-mix/blob/master/docs/installation.md](https://github.com/laravel-mix/laravel-mix/blob/master/docs/installation.md)

+In the **basic_bedrock_build** folder do the following:

+1. npm init -y
+2. npm install laravel-mix --save-dev
+3. npm install @concretecms/bedrock
+4. Leave the webpack.mix.js and all other files alone, then run
+5. npx mix

 ---